 Mindset for Success and Growth Mindset

-Probably the closest to a mindset for success is a growth mindset, a term made famous by Carol Dweck in her book, ‘Mindset the New Psychology of Success’.
+Probably the closest to a mindset for success is a growth mindset, a term popularised by Carol Dweck in her book, ‘Mindset the New Psychology of Success’.

-A growth mindset contains a core belief that you are in control of your own ability, similarly as does a mindset for success.
-Hard work, effort, and persistence are all important.
-What is more important is having an underlying belief that you are in control of your own destiny.
-What you choose to think and believe has the potential to change your results and transform your life.
+A growth mindset contains the core belief that you are in control of your own ability and take responsibility for your results.
+Hard work, effort, learning and persistence are important skills to embrace.
+Furthermore, having an underlying belief that you are responsible for your results is key.
+Finally, your thoughts and beliefs influence and shape your results in the outer world.
+So, when you shift a belief or change your thoughts you can transform your life.

 “In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.” – Dweck, 2015